guardian/data-lake-alerts/README.md

 However, as this monitoring task runs as a lambda function, it's possible to use a different trigger event (e.g. another lambda) to invoke the function with the relevant input event.

+You should deploy this change to `CODE` to ensure that your Cloudformation changes are valid.